 Combine polymer 3D printing and our finishing processes such as LOOK LIKE CHROMIUM® and enhance your parts.

-Whether for validating a collection, a customer presentation, an exhibition or an event, or the manufacture of limited series: the possibilities are endless.
+Whether for a collection validation, a customer presentation, a show or an event, or the manufacture of limited series.
+The possibilities are endless.

 Translucent gloss varnish, matt, opaque, coloured, metal, satin or soft touch effect - you choose!